Mixed inhibition

 In either case the inhibition decreases the apparent maximum enzyme reaction rate ($V_{max}^\text{app} < V_{max}$).

-Mathematically, mixed inhibition occurs when the factors α and α’ (introduced into the Michaelis-Menten equation to account for competitive and uncompetitive inhibition, respectively) are both greater than 1.
+Mathematically, mixed inhibition occurs when the factors α and α' (introduced into the Michaelis-Menten equation to account for competitive and uncompetitive inhibition, respectively) are both greater than 1.

-In the special case where α = α’, noncompetitive inhibition occurs, in which case $V_{max}^{app}$ is reduced but $K_m$ is unaffected.
+In the special case where α = α', noncompetitive inhibition occurs, in which case $V_{max}^{app}$ is reduced but $K_m$ is unaffected.
 This is very unusual in practice.

 Biological examples

-In gluconeogenesis, the enzyme cPEPCK (cystolic phosphoenolpyruvate carboxykinase) is responsible for converting oxaloacetate into phosphoenolpyruvic acid, or PEP, when guanosine triphosphate, GTP, is present.
+In gluconeogenesis, the enzyme cPEPCK (cytosolic phosphoenolpyruvate carboxykinase) is responsible for converting oxaloacetate into phosphoenolpyruvic acid, or PEP, when guanosine triphosphate, GTP, is present.
 This step is exclusive for gluconeogenesis, which occurs under fasting condition's due to the body's depletion of glucose. cPEPCK is known to be regulated by Genistein, an isoflavone that is naturally found in a number of plants.
 It was first proven that genistein inhibits the activity of cPEPCK.
 In a study, the presence of this isoflavone resulted in a decrease in the level of blood sugar.
 A lowered blood sugar level means less glucose is in the blood.
 If this occurs in a subject that is fasting, this is because the gluconeogenesis was inhibited, preventing increased production of glucose.
 The ability of genistein to lower a person's blood sugar level allows it to be referred to as an anti-diabetic property.
 The mechanism in which genistein inhibited the enzyme cPEPCK was further evaluated.
 First, cPEPCK was placed in the presence of 3-Mercaptopropionic acid, or 3-MPA, a known inhibitor of the enzyme.
 It was compared to the results of placing cPEPCK in the presence of genistein, which revealed that the mechanism of mixed inhibition was used to decrease cPEPCK's activity. cPEPCK undergoes multiple configurations when catalyzing the formation of PEP.
 It can be either unbound, bound to GDP or bound to GTP.
 An experiment that studied the affinity for genistein in these different configurations was conducted.
 It revealed that geinstein favors binding to the cPEPCK with a bound GTP than then the enzyme with a bound GDP, which was found to be less stable.
 This was because the GTP-bound cPEPCK revealed an extended binding site for genistein.
 This is the same binding site as the enzyme's intended substrate, oxaloacetate while the other configurations did not do so in the presence of genistein.
 This provided evidence that the mechanism of inhibition of cPEPCK by genistein was a mixture of competitive and non-competitive inhibition.